Chungyejin/Cnn_pneumonia_xray_eval/README.md

 - `EarlyStopping` (restore best weights) and `ReduceLROnPlateau` on `val_loss`.
 - Class imbalance handled per fold via balanced `class_weight`.
 - Each architecture normalizes inputs through its own registered preprocessing layer; data generators deliver raw `[0, 255]` images (no rescale).
+- Augmentation and equalization are applied **to training images only**; validation and test always use the original images.

 **Experiments (as implemented)**